moviemasher/angular-moviemasher/README.md

 - To process queued jobs using shared volumes:

-	`docker run -d --volumes-from=angular moviemasher/moviemasher.rb process_loop`
+	`docker run -d -t --volumes-from=angular --name=moviemasher moviemasher/moviemasher.rb process_loop`

+  Note the `t` switch - it's required for Ecasound to function properly.
 You'll need to subsequently execute `docker stop moviemasher` and `docker rm moviemasher` to stop queue processing and remove the container created.
 See the [moviemasher.rb](https://github.com/moviemasher/moviemasher.rb) project for other ways to run its image.

 ### How to Install on Your Web Host